Panda Review: Quick Expert Summary

 - Data shield.

 This package does offer additional tools, including ransomware protection, but it’s only a little cheaper than Norton’s 360 Standard package — which includes more features like dark web monitoring, a password manager, and a VPN with unlimited browsing data.
-However, this basic Norton package doesn’t include parental controls, so if you have a family, Panda Dome Advanced might be a better option for you.
+However, this basic Norton package doesn’t include parental controls, so if you have kids, Panda Dome Advanced might be a better option.

 Panda Dome Complete — Best Value Plan

-This package has all of the features in the Dome Advanced package, plus:
+This package has all of the features in the Advanced package, plus:

 - PC optimization tools.